 Ongoing needs are food, medical examination fees, school uniforms, sponsorship for the kids, beds, bedding, and school supplies.
-Activities include general cleaning, bathing and feeding kids, washing clothes, delivering and picking children from school, entertaining children with songs, story telling and games.
+Activities include general cleaning, feeding kids, washing clothes, delivering and picking children from school, entertaining children with songs, story telling and games.

 Future needs are land for growing their own food, new dorms to house the children, classrooms, and a van to transport the children to school.
 This place is extremely needy and the donation that we give them as part of your volunteer tour package is so appreciated.

 Today is your arrival at Jomo Kenyatta International Airport in Nairobi.
 Your driver will meet you and transfer you to your homestay.
 Dinner and breakfast is included each day at your homestay.
 If you choose to stay at a hotel instead of the homestay, that can be arranged.

 Begin work for the day.
 You will be driven each morning and returned to your accommodations each evening by our driver.
 Volunteers can work as teachers, builders, cleaners, cooks, sharing skills or playing with the kids.
 The site is situated on the edge of Kenya’s largest slum.
 The matron, Florence, tries to care for many of the children on her own.
 Some of the others are sent out to the community to sleep in the homes of poor but caring people.

 Marking the end of your volunteer experience, you will be transferred back to Nairobi JKIA airport.

 - Jan 2 – April 6

 - Aug 27 – Nov 1